Introduction: key performance indicators for directories

 For a directory, this translates to:

-This basic calculation provides a high-level view of your directory’s financial performance, but more detailed analysis is needed for calculated decision-making.
+This basic calculation gives you a high-level view of your directory’s finances, but you need more detailed analysis to make good decisions.

-Beyond the basic ROI calculation, consider these more sophisticated metrics:
+Beyond the basic calculation, consider these more detailed metrics:

 - Customer Lifetime Value (CLV): The total revenue expected from a business listing over its lifetime.